By

 After you’ve made your considerations and done your market research, it’s time to start creating your plan for importing and exporting Canadian clothes and textiles.
 You’ll want your plan to answer a number of questions.
 These questions include:

-The North American Free Trade Agreement, or NAFTA, makes shipping between the U.S. and Canada simple and easy.
-You’ll find that goods, like clothing, manufactured in Canada can be eligible for duty-free or reduced duty rates, according to information from Customs and Border Protection.
+The new USMCA has done nothing to really change that aspect; it’s lowered some tariff preference levels while increasing others.
+Overall though, you’ll find that goods, like clothing, manufactured in Canada can be eligible for duty-free or reduced duty rates, according to information from U.S. Customs and Border Protection.

-To be eligible for duty-free or reduced duty treatment, the shipper or importer must be able to produce a Certificate of Origin.
+To be eligible for duty free or reduced duty treatment, the shipper or importer must be able to produce a Certificate of Origin.
 This document proves where the clothing was made.
 Working with a customs broker or import specialist can help you determine the duties on your goods.

 After you have your business plans worked out, it’s time to start moving your shipments across the border.
 You might find that it’s easy to bring Canadian clothing brands into the United States.
 Whether you’re working with a major designer or manufacturer like those mentioned above for a smaller fashion distributor, you’ll find regulations in place to make importing easy.